• Home

 The backstory?

-Pete’s been collecting his 5-year old daughter’s artwork for years, adoring everything from scribbles, to her first animal sketches, from finger paintings, to projects created in day care.
-I’ve encouraged him to keep the best original pieces to look back on (within reason, we don’t have the space to save each coloring book), and in the last year or so, she’s amassed quite a pretty gallery.
-My parents had saved a lot of the art that my sister and I created growing up, and I always enjoyed looking back through it and seeing my skills progress with age.
-I figured that in the future they’d both would both appreciate having some of her work, regardless of its significance at the time.
+Pete has been collecting his daughter’s artwork for years.
+From scribbles to her first animal sketches and finger paintings to daycare crafts.
+I’ve encouraged him to keep the best original pieces to look back on (within reason, we don’t have the space to save each coloring book).
+In the last year or so, she’s amassed quite a pretty gallery.

 Kid art in excess.